Scud / ShrimpTucker Scud

 Legs: Ostrich Herl, olive

-Fish on a 9-12 foot leader with 4X-5X fluorocarbon tippet.
+Rigging Suggestions: Fish on a 9-12 foot leader with 4X-5X fluorocarbon tippet.
 Add split shot as needed to get the fly to the bottom.
-In stillwater, fish under an indicator or with a slow retrieve along weed edges.
+In lake, fish under an indicator or with a slow retrieve along weed edges.